Built to Spill

 Feet of Clay

-Producer Max Richter plays keyboard, wind and percussion instruments on the album, including what I believe to be a real Mellotron on three tracks.
+Producer Max Richter plays keyboard, wind and percussion instruments on the album, including Mellotron on three tracks.
 Against The Sky and Turning Backs have sublime flute parts that could almost have been played by a real one, with the latter juxtaposing it against a cor anglais, plus what I take to be a very background flute part on Feet Of Clay, as there's nothing else obvious on the track.
+Real?
+It's hard to tell, but I'm inclined to leave this here, at least for now.
 Anyway, you shouldn't be buying this for its fairly low Mellotronic content, but for its pastoral beauty and because Vashti Bunyan needs to be welcomed back.
 Quite beautiful.